Play & Learn

 The WHO said under this method, the couple “prevents pregnancy by avoiding unprotected vaginal sex during the 1st and last estimated fertile days, by abstaining or using a condom.”
 However recent studies claim this method alone does not guarantee reliable effectiveness for those who are trying not to get pregnant.

-According to Mayo Clinic, the “rhythm method as a form of birth control doesn't pose any direct risks.
+, the “rhythm method as a form of birth control doesn't pose any direct risks.
 However, it's considered one of the least effective forms of birth control."

 Mayo Clinic also enumerated the different steps in using the ovulation calendar method: